top of page

 Where are you located?

-Our second location is shared with Luckyfoot Martial Arts at 521 N. Denver Ave., Loveland.
-A larger space, clean, newly remodeled with energizing vibes, can accommodate ~ 25 participants for events, This space is also available for rent to others in fitness or wellness work.
+You might also find us sharing space with various venues throughout the area, like Luckyfoot Martial Arts at 521 N. Denver Ave., Loveland.
+A larger space, clean, newly remodeled with energizing vibes, can accommodate ~ 25 participants for larger events.
+This space is also available for rent to others in fitness or wellness work.
 Message us to inquire.

 We also offer our gong sessions as a mobile experience for your home, workplace or school.